grafana/mimir/docs/sources/getting-started/_index.md

 docker run --rm --detach --name=grafana --network=host grafana/grafana
 ```

-### Add Mimir as a Prometheus data source
+### Add Grafana Mimir as a Prometheus data source

 1. Browse to the Grafana server at http://localhost:3000/datasources.
 1. Log in using the default username `admin` and password `admin`.
-1. Configure a new Prometheus data source to query the local Mimir server using the following settings:
+1. Configure a new Prometheus data source to query the local Grafana Mimir server using the following settings:

 | Field | Value                            |
 | ----- | -------------------------------- |